DriftlessCloud1/DriftlessCloud/README.md

 Revised 8/25/2025

 To get started and look around, click the "main" icon and find a catagory that you're wishing to look at.
 All categories are updated weekly, as of right now, they may be fairly empty due to the brand new start into cyber security learning and practice.
 All proofs are in ".md" files, click on one and the provided infomation is available.
-Regarding proofs for contracted pentests, if you find infomation that might've been passed through and publicly on a pentest proof, please message me ASAP so I can remove that part.
+Regarding proofs for contracted pentests, if you find private infomation that might've been passed through and publicly on a pentest .md file for proof, please message me ASAP so I can remove that part, I'll be as careful to uplaod proof of a pentest while keeping you're infomation private.

 <img width="368" height="474" alt="Screenshot 2025-08-25 171747" src="https://github.com/user-attachments/assets/72836f74-81cd-404f-9ba2-3b9b0150897d" />